sleepjie/Valanar/Valanar Superdocument.md

 Prior to its founding, Nassau was principally inhabited by

 Nassau was founded around 500BR by Francis the Black, it is widely considered to be the birthplace of modern theology and its construction was ordered as a place for the papacy and the clergy of every known deity to congregate and study Pantheonism; the polytheistic belief that all Gods exist in tandem and perfect with harmony with one another as arbiters of balancing the universe.
 Francis himself was possessed of an enlightened perspective on the Gods and helped to shape early religious views, even before the Serende'hel Reformation.
 Much of the debate that happened during these early days were inconclusive and were fuelled with speculations about the validity and influence of various religious practices and cultures.
 ##### Economy and Currency
 Thousands make pilgrimage to the Holy City each year, contributing massively to the country's growth and economic stability.
 The City is host to numerous religious festivals and
 ##### Culture and Society
-Prior to its annexation into the Draymond Empire, Nassau was a
+Even prior to its annexation into the Draymond Empire, Nassau was always regarded as the centre of modern religion.

 Despite its connection and proximity to Draymond, Nassau is among the few countries to have maintained a stance of neutrality for as long as it has been around.
-This has many societal implications.
+This has had many societal implications.
 ##### Geography and Landmarks
-The most history landmark outside of the Holy City and perhaps one of the most famous
+The most history landmark outside of the Holy City and perhaps one of the most famous landmarks in the world

+Titan Rock
 ##### Settlements & Structures
-Text here.
+The Holy City itself is naturally the largest settlement in the country, accounting for the vast majority of the population and receiving significant expansion and development as the centuries progress.

+While under the protection of Draymond, the city has never known to have been besieged or attacked by a foreign army.

 ##### Military and Naval Power
 Thousands of Paladins and Clerics reside locally within the City itself